 Maria Blomenhofer will serve as Youth Representative of the Austrian Commission for UNESCO until June 2023.
-In addition to her role as Chairperson of the Youth Advisory Board, she now contributes to youth-related topics and projects at the UNESCO Commission.
+In addition to her role as Chairperson of the Youth Advisory Board, she contributes to a broad range of youth-related topics and projects at the National Commission.
 She started her work with extensive networking and participation at the global YOUTH FORUM at the UNESCO General Conference.
 Since June 2022, she has been supported by Dominic Ellwardt.
 The two Youth Representatives of the Austrian Commission for UNESCO hold their positions for two years each.
 The next application round will start in April 2023.

 Commitment to the environment

 Sustainable development is particularly important to Maria Blomenhofer, as youth can only be offered a future if sustainability is granted.
 For this reason, the 23-year-old communication scientist has been passionately committed to climate and environmental protection for several years.

 Back in 2018, she joined the climate movement FridaysForFuture and has since been involved in press and administration in Vienna.
 In the context of this engagement, Maria also came into contact with the Austrian UNESCO Commission for the first time when she was invited to give a keynote speech about her experiences in youth activism by the Youth Advisory Board.
 Together with other activists, Maria founded an association in Bavaria in 2019, which informs the local population about nature and environmental protection, and organises sustainable projects such as voluntary clean-up campaigns.

 Meanwhile, Maria is actively involved in the Austrian UNESCO Commission in her dual role as Chair of the Youth Advisory Board as well as Youth Representative.